Samoa flying fox: 2020 American Samoa quarter

-In 2018, the U.S. Mint had several candidate designs developed for the 2020 America the Beautiful National Park of American Samoa Quarter, which was in accordance with the act that authorized them.
+In 2018, the U.S. Mint had several candidate designs developed for the 2020 National Park of American Samoa quarter for the America the Beautiful series.
 One of the designs features the familiar image of George Washington by John Flanagan, used on the quarter (heads) since 1932.
 The (tails) of the quarter features a Samoan fruit bat mother hanging in a tree with her pup.
 The image represents the remarkable care and energy that this species puts into their offspring.
 This design is intended to promote awareness to the threatened status of this species due to habitat loss and commercial hunting.
-The National Park of American Samoa is the only known park in the United States that is home to the Samoan fruit bat.
 The bats on the coins were designed by Richard Masters, who worked as Professor Emeritus at the University of Wisconsin Oshkosh's Department of Art.
 The designs were selected by the Citizen's Coinage Advisory Committee (CCAC) and the Commission on Fine Art (CFA).
-The coin was released to the public in February 2020, and will be followed by four other America the Beautiful quarters for the remainder of 2020.
+The coin was released to the public in February 2020.